-- Rental costs for community groups and clubs of some facilities. - Lack of capacity in some important facilities. - Expensive memberships and club sports which limit access for the wider community. - Lack of intergenerational mixing in the area. - Potential mismatch between facilities and needs of existing and future residents as a result of demographic change. - Large open spaces in private ownerships and not accessible to the general community. - General lack of publicly led community facilities. - Gaps in facilities in the newer developed areas to the south. - Limited transport accessibility in certain areas. - Space is finite in the area and when available, is very costly. - Development costs are currently very high. - ED data does not show pockets of deprivation visible at SA level. - Major facilities or potentially major facilities are not located in walkable locations.
+- Rental costs for community groups and clubs of some facilities. - Expensive memberships and club sports which limit access for the - Lack of intergenerational mixing in the area. - General lack of publicly led community facilities. - Gaps in facilities in the newer developed areas to the south. - Limited transport accessibility in certain areas. - Space is finite in the area and when available, is very costly. - Development costs are currently very high. - ED data does not show pockets of deprivation visible at SA level. - Major facilities or potentially major facilities are not located in